Youth Services

 - washing, brushing teeth, and shaving

-- eating and drinking or taking medication
+- eating, drinking, or taking medication

-- changing from a lying position to a sitting position
+- changing your lying or sitting position

 Guidance

-Stay in an institution
+Stay in a facility

-- problems growing up or raising children
+- problems with growing up or raising children

 - a (mild) intellectual disability